How to protect your laptop when you fly

 The 2009 arrests of the couple accused of stealing over 1,000 checked bags from the Phoenix airport highlighted one of the baggage theft risks that airline passengers face each time they fly.
 Another ongoing problem inside the airline terminal is the risks passengers face of having their laptop computer lost, stolen, or damaged.
-When it comes to protecting your laptop, two areas of risks are taking the computer through security and keeping your computer safe inside the terminal.
+When it comes to protecting your laptop, as well as your tablet, mobile phone, or other electronic device, two areas of risks are taking your electronics through security and keeping them safe inside the terminal.

-There is a very simple way to avoid this problem-just don't ever put your computer or your computer data in checked baggage.
-There is the obvious risk of a lost, damage, or stolen checked luggage.
+There is a very simple way to avoid this problem-just don't ever put your computer, tablet, mobile device, other electronics, or your electronic data in checked baggage.
+There is the obvious risk of a lost, damage, or stolen checked luggage, and airlines will not compensate you for lost or damaged computers, other electronic devices, or electronic data.
 Also, airlines often load bags on top of one another in the cargo hold of your flight.
-Hundreds of pounds of pressure in conjunction with the low temperatures in unheated cargo compartments may lead to cracks or damage to a laptop screen or damage to other computer components.
+Hundreds of pounds of pressure in conjunction with the low temperatures in unheated cargo compartments may lead to cracks or damage to electronic devices.

 In the US and in most other countries, laptops have to be taken out of its carrying case or out of your carry-on bag as you go through the x-ray scanners at airport security.
-To protect your laptop, you should do the following:
+Smaller electronics will also have to be screened by the x-ray machine, so mobile phones and other electronics will have to be taken out of your pockets for screening.
+To protect your electronic devices, you should do the following:

 - Place laptops in a bin by itself before you put it through the x-ray machine.

-- Keep your laptop in sight at all times.
+- Keep your laptop or other electronic devices in sight at all times.
 You may be delayed getting through the metal detector or you may be pulled aside for additional screening.
-If this happens, make sure you keep your laptop in sight.
+If this happens, make sure you keep your property in sight.
 If you are traveling in a group, one thing that you can do is to have the first person through security be the person who takes care of all the laptops.

-- Reclaim and secure your laptop as quickly as possible once you are through the screening process.
+- Reclaim and secure your laptop or other devices as quickly as possible once you are through the screening process.

 Currently, the TSA does not make you take out for separate screening a smaller computer such as a notebook computer or iPad.
 You can keep these in your carry on bag, computer bag, or other bag as you go though security.
-Keep in mind that a security screener may still ask you to take out your iPad or notebook computer for separate screening, especially if you have several many electrical or electronic items in the same bag.
+Keep in mind that a security screener may still ask you to take out your iPad, notebook computer, or other electronics for separate screening, especially if you have several many electrical or electronic items in the same bag.

 If you decide to use your laptop during the time before boarding, take the same precautions that you would in any other public space.
 Don't leave your laptop unattended, and if you the airport has free wi-fi access, avoid doing anything online such as online banking that requires a secure connection.